coolbot100s/Hatchery/README.md

 ## What can Hatchery not do?

 Hatchery can not make your art for you, that's where you come in!
-Hatchery can not export your mod's `.pck` for you, make sure to follow the instructions provided by GDWeave.
+Hatchery can not export your mod's `.pck` for you, see below for more info.

 ## How do I use Hatchery?